cuba-platform/dashboard-addon/README.md

 }
 ```

-If widget frame implement `RefreshableWidget` interface, then method `refresh` will be invoked automatically on each dashboard update event.
+If widget frame implements `RefreshableWidget` interface, then method `refresh()` will be invoked automatically on each dashboard update event.